Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption: LLM Text Watermarking

 \subsection{Use Case: Watermarking Benefits LLM Users}

-LLM text watermarking can also serve end-users by safeguarding confidential material, as shown in Figure~\ref{fig:overview_llm_watermarking} Right.
+LLM text watermarking can also protect end users' confidential material, as shown in Figure~\ref{fig:overview_llm_watermarking} Right.
 In one scenario, the users run an open-source LLM locally to paraphrase passages from a sensitive report; before returning the rewritten text, the model embeds an invisible watermark tied to the source document, much like a hidden ``CONFIDENTIAL'' stamp in a PDF.
 In a second scenario, a university partners with a commercial LLM provider to deliver summaries of restricted documents via a controlled-access API.
 Each response is likewise stamped with a covert mark derived from a secret key held only by the research team.
 In both situations, the watermark works as a digital signature that lets owners trace any unauthorized sharing.

-In both scenarios, user-side watermarking addresses four of the main obstacles that limit the broader adoption of LLM text watermarking. \ding{172} Because the watermark is demanded by the users themselves, it can be offered as an optional LLM feature that attracts users rather than deterring them. \ding{173} The secret key and the lightweight detector remain under the user’s control; there is no need to expose a public API, eliminating concerns about misuse or antitrust. \ding{174} The watermark must be robust enough to survive routine transformations, such as light paraphrasing or formatting changes, as long as the core sensitive information remains in the revised text. \ding{175} To enable effective attribution, the watermark should embed multi-bit metadata (e.g., document ID, user ID, timestamp), allowing the owner to authenticate the mark, verify its origin, and identify the responsible party.
-The incentive structure is therefore well aligned: users gain a lightweight enforcement tool for confidentiality, while the LLM (whether open-source or API-based) maintains its output quality without compromise.
+In both scenarios, user-side watermarking addresses three of the main obstacles that limit the broader adoption of LLM text watermarking. \ding{172} Because the watermark is user-requested, it can be offered as an optional LLM feature that attracts users rather than deterring them. \ding{173} The secret key and the lightweight detector remain under user control, removing the need for a public API and mitigating misuse or antitrust concerns. \ding{174} Multi-bit metadata (e.g., user ID, timestamp) enables reliable attribution by authenticating the watermark and identifying its source.
+The incentive structure is therefore well aligned: users gain a lightweight confidentiality enforcement tool, while LLMs (open-source or API-based) preserve output quality.